 I am sure that many of our members have heard one if not all of our coaches talk about FST or Sports massage, and usually end it with “talk to Mike about it” but just what is FST, how can it help and what exactly happens in the Muscle Therapy Room.
-When I first left massage therapy school, I knew that I was never going to work in a spa type setting, things are too quiet, peacefully and far to many candles for my liking, enter gyms in scottsdale az.
-No sooner did I walk through the doors and plans were being made about how I can best serve our members, so I was given the opportunity to go through Fascial Stretch Therapy certification course or FST.
+When I first left massage therapy school, I knew that I was never going to work in a spa-type setting, things are too quiet, peacefully and far too many candles for my liking, enter Scottsdale gyms.
+No sooner did I walk through the doors and plans were being made about how I can best serve our members, so I was given the opportunity to go through a Fascial Stretch Therapy certification course or FST.
 So what is FST?
 It is a type of stretching that targets not only the muscles, but the fascia, the connective tissue that surrounds muscles, bones, and joints.
 FST also targets the entire joint and joint capsule, using traction to remove restrictions from movement and to stimulate lubrication.
 A therapist will gently pull and move the arms, legs, spine, and neck in a smooth motion through varying planes of movement.

 Sooooo it’s stretching?
 I do that anyways right?
 Not exactly, the problem with many standard stretching programs is, well, they are STANDARD.
 An athlete will finish their workout, run through their “usual” stretches, maybe paying extra attention to tight hips, sometimes pushing through some pain to get that final stretch.
 Sadly, this type of stretching is not effective and may even be causing more tightness and inflexibility.
 When you cause pain with stretching, your muscles respond to protect themselves, tightening up in a rebound type effect.